in pursuit of the Snow Leopard Award

 The same porter from the lower camp takes care of the tents and assigns them to climbers.
 If you didn’t pay for one through the agency, a small bribe and he will sort you out.
 The tents are pitched on small snow platforms and apart from the cuts in the fabric, probably from crampons, in decent condition.
 Dragos wasn’t feeling well so me and Joseba went for Razdelnaya Peak.
 We descended right after our return as Dragos’s condition wasn’t getting any better.
 Sadly we had to cut short our acclimatisation window.

 6th August – Even though I was a bit worried that we haven’t spent enough time at the higher camp we decided to go back to Camp 1 and rest for the summit push.
 We left at the first light carrying back down all the gear.
 It’s only after an hour that I realised the mistake.
 Food, the extra mat, all the summit clothing could have been left in the storage tent.
 A stupid mistake that was going to cost me 30$ for the 5kg I sent back on a porter.
+I did not want to risk a back injury after feeling some pain in the past days.
+Carrying a 20+kg pack at that altitude is no easy job.
 Sometimes you learn the hard way.